ExoticDG/.prtgn/README.md

 - [x] 'Security' Through Obscurity
 - [x] Fedora / Rocky / RHL Support
 - [x] ARM support
 - [ ] More than text in the files.
 I.E. Making it able to do more stuff.
-Maybe images or a wrapper for Rust or something.
+Maybe images or a wrapper for Rust or something. | [Terminal IDE in Rust - Helix](https://github.com/helix-editor/helix)
 - [x] Automatically adding .prtgn to a filename in the init command
 - [ ] Benchmark/test sub command \\ usage stats and whatnot \\ https://github.com/sharkdp/hyperfine ?
 - [ ] *File format converter*